-- · Graduation: Degree Application
+- Graduation: Degree Completion Application

 - Joint Master's Degree

 - Master's Degree Double Major

-- Minimum Master's Degree Requirements
+- Transcripts, Independent Study Policy, and Degree Requirements

 - Revalidation of Courses

 - Time Limitations

 - Transfer of Credit

 Joint Master's Degrees

 To be eligible to earn two master's degrees, the student must be formally admitted by both degree-granting departments.
 All requirements for each degree must be met.
 If the student decides to complete a thesis, the thesis committee shall include two faculty members from the department where the thesis is being completed, and one faculty member from the department awarding the other degree.